mburuxx/alx-low_level_programming/README.md

 </ul>

 ## Acknowledgements :pray:
 These works are part of the ALX SE curriculum.
-ALX is a program that prepares young people with the technical and work-ready skills for a global career as a Full-Stack Developer using project-based peer learning.For more information, <a href= "https://www.alxafrica.com/"> follow this link. </a>
+ALX is a program that prepares young people with the technical and work-ready skills for a global career as a Full-Stack Developer using project-based peer learning.For more information, follow this <a href= "https://www.alxafrica.com/">link. </a>